 Qolo.
 Roasted barley kernels, eaten as a snack.
 Sometimes spelled kolo.

 Quanta.
 Ethiopian beef jerky – that is, dried spicy beef strips and pieces.

 Qulwa.
-The Tigrinya word for tibs.
+The Tigrinya word for tibs, or fried meat.
 Sometimes spelled kulwa.
 In Tigrinya, tibs are also called tibsi.

 Qundo Berbere.
 Black pepper.
 Qundo means “main,” and back before Ethiopians had chili peppers to make berbere, black pepper spiced their food.